StellarNemesis/destipy/README.md

 Access Destiny's public API using Python.

-# To Run
+# First run

-Currently destipy looks for two files in the destipy directory where "bungo_db.py" is located.
-These need to be added manually.
-- "dest_sql.content" Bungie's SQL database
-- "api_key.txt" This is where you need to put your API key
+The first time a destipy.Destiny class instance is initialized destipy will prompt you for your API key and ask if you want to save it to file.
+Additionally, destipy will automatically download and unzip Bungie's SQL database which says what the hashes mean.

 # todo